This article reflects 2018 USPS First Class package service rates, effective January 21, 2018

 - Buy your Postage at a local Post Office

-The most exciting and positive change in a sea of price increases is that USPS will extend First Class Package Rates to include 13 ounce – 15.99 ounce packages for all customers with access to Commercial Base Rates, no negotiations or approval required.
+In 2016, USPS extended First Class Package Rates to include 13 ounce – 15.99 ounce packages for all customers with access to Commercial Base Rates, no negotiations or approval required.

-While this opens the door for low price shipping on all weights under 1 lb. for all online sellers, it doesn’t help that these rates won’t be available at all on Click N Ship.
+While this opened the door for low price shipping on all weights under 1 lb. for all online sellers, it didn’t help that these rates weren’t available at all on Click N Ship.
 To fix this issue for Click N Ship users, I suggest ShippingEasy’s FREE Starter Plan, which is one of the few truly free ways to get access to Commercial Base pricing on First Class Postage without paying any monthly fee or per-label fee.

 Compare ShippingEasy rates and rates you’ll get with Retail / Click N Ship:

-One important change to note is that USPS will apply the same rate from 1-8 ounces, and increase the price by $0.05 for each additional ounce.
-This simplifies shipping for very lightweight packages and the entire service as a whole.
-If you know the package is less than 8oz, you can skip weighing it given there is no rate savings in this range.
+One important change to note is that USPS will apply the same rate from 1-4 ounces but not 5-8 ounces, as they were last year.
+This slightly simplifies shipping for very lightweight packages.
+If you know a package’s approximate weight, you could possibly skip weighing it given there is no rate savings in the 1-4 range.

 Latest posts by Oliver Trunkett (see all)